vincentpalma/zkIA/README.md

 3. Create a Keycloak realm and seed it with a test user: `python ./keycloak/seed_dev.py`.
 This will generate the JWT public key that will be hardcoded in the Hyle contract.

+4. Register the Hyle contract on the local node: `python ./register_contract.py`.

-4. Run the prover rest API on `localhost:4000`: `python ./prover/prover.py` (run `pip install -r ./prover/requirements.txt`).
-Additionally, this will automatically register the Hyle contract on the local node.
+5. Run the prover rest API on `localhost:4000`: `python ./prover/prover.py` (run `pip install -r ./prover/requirements.txt`).

-5. Run the frontend on `localhost:3000`: `cd frontend && pnpm run dev`. (run `pnpm install` first if not already done).
+6. Run the frontend on `localhost:3000`: `cd frontend && pnpm run dev`. (run `pnpm install` first if not already done).

 ## References